gwcbi/haphpipe_docs/hp-docs/docs/adv.md

 _Part 3C - Trim reads._

 Remember, you can find the output file names [here](https://gwcbi.github.io/haphpipe_docs/inout/).
-The ouput names for this stage are: `trimmed_1.fastq` and `trimmed_2.fastq`. <br/>
+The ouput names for this module are: `trimmed_1.fastq` and `trimmed_2.fastq`. <br/>

 Now, because we are doing trimming after the sampled reads module, we need to change the input fastq reads for this module to be the fastq reads output from the previous step (sample reads).
 Therefore, the input fastq files are named `sample_1.fastq` and `sample_2.fastq`.
 Also remember that these files are now contained in the outdirectory specified by the input, so we have to list the path to the input fastq files. <br/>

-Now this in the input for the base haphpipe command for this stage:
+Now this in the input for the base haphpipe command for this module:

 ```
 haphpipe trim_reads\